logpai/deep-loglizer/README.md

 If you use deep-loglizer in your research for publication, please kindly cite the following paper:

 - Zhuangbin Chen, Jinyang Liu, Wenwei Gu, Yuxin Su, and Michael R. Lyu.
-[Experience Report: Deep Learning-based System Log Analysis for Anomaly Detection.](https://arxiv.org/abs/2107.05908) arXiv preprint arXiv:2107.05908 (2021).
+[Experience Report: Deep Learning-based System Log Analysis for Anomaly Detection.](https://arxiv.org/abs/2107.05908) arXiv preprint, arXiv:2107.05908 (2021).

 ## Framework